Vidal Brujan Player Props: Rays vs. Blue Jays

 Looking to place a prop bet on Vidal Brujan?
 Check out what's available at BetMGM and sign up with this link!

-- Brujan hit .163 with five doubles, three home runs and 12 walks.

-- Brujan reached base via a hit in 22 of 54 games last season (40.7%), including multiple hits in 5.6% of those games (three of them).
+- Brujan has gotten a hit in two of six games this season, and had multiple hits in one of those games.

-- He homered in three games a year ago (out of 54 opportunities, 5.6%), leaving the ballpark in 1.9% of his trips to the plate.

-- In 11 of 54 games last year (20.4%), Brujan picked up an RBI, and three of those games (5.6%) included more than one RBI.
-He had three or more RBIs in two contests.

-- He touched home plate in 13 of his 54 games last year.
+- He has not hit a home run in his six games this season.

+- Brujan has driven in a run twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.